-For PRIMEQUEST, the asynchronous monitoring linked with Management Board (MMB) immediately detects a panic or a reset triggered by an error in CPU, memory, or others, and the service is switched to the standby system.
-For PRIMERGY, an error is detected by the heartbeat monitoring, and the service is switched to the standby system.
+For PRIMEQUEST 2000, the asynchronous monitoring linked with Management Board (MMB), and for PRIMEQUEST3000, the asynchronous monitoring linked with iRMC/MMB, immediately detects a panic or a reset triggered by an error in CPU, memory, or others, and the service is switched to the standby system.
+For PRIMERGY and virtual environments, an error is detected by the heartbeat monitoring, and the service is switched to the standby system. \1